tsaopy/tsaopy.github.io/notebook2-van-der-pol.md

 permalink: /van-der-pol/
 ---

+Remember that files summing up the work on this notebook can be found at https://github.com/tsaopy/tsaopy/tree/main/notebook2.

 # Notebook 2: A Van der Pol oscillator

-Remember that files summing up the work on this notebook can be found at https://github.com/tsaopy/tsaopy/tree/main/notebook2.

-### Note: for some reason the page layout wouldn't let me show bigger pictures so you may want to right click and look at full size some of them.

 ## Sketch of the problem